cogstat/cogstat_user_documentation/Installation.md

 At the moment we don't have a simple installer for Linux.
 However, Python is most probably already installed on your Linux, and it is relatively easy to install CogStat to your Python distribution.
 See the description in the relevant section below how to install CogStat on your system.

-Also, you can add a shortcut to your menu via the menu editor of your desktop environment, or to anywhere else.
+Also, you can add a shortcut to your menu via the menu editor of your desktop environment or anywhere else.
 If you need an icon, you can download it from [here](https://github.com/cogstat/cogstat/tree/master/cogstat/resources).

 After installing CogStat, you'll be able to use it in [Jupyter Notebook](Jupyter-Notebook) too.
 <!--
-1. Install some required packages (you may skip this part, if you update your CogStat, and have already run this before)
+1. Install some required packages (you may skip this part if you update your CogStat, and have already run this before)
-    * On a Debian or on an Ubuntu based distribution you can use the command line:
+    * On a Debian- or an Ubuntu-based distribution you can use the command line:
         * `sudo apt-get install python3 python3-tk python3-pip python3-notebook python3-setuptools`
         * Alternatively, you can install these packages with any graphical package manager.
         * Some of these packages may be already on your system.